Who it’s by and what it’s about

 Leadership – from being a patrol leader in the Boy Scouts through virtually all my professional life, I’ve been in roles of inspiring, directing, correcting, and maximising the skills of others.
 It’s a scary but privileged responsibility.

 Philosophy – because it makes me think.
 It doesn’t provide all the answers, but it does ask many of the important questions.
 When I first enrolled at Edinburgh University, my tutor advisor told me he couldn’t enrol me for the Moral Philosophy class in year 1.
 I argued back that I’d been a journalist with Scotland’s premier newspaper for several years.
 “Hmm…” he said, “I suppose you’ve done some rudimentary thinking then.”
 A bit of a put down, but he enrolled me.
 I loved the course and did well with my rudimentary thinking.
-I’m still thinking, and in 2022 gained an MA degree in Philosophy.
+I’m still thinking, which explains my current study in philosophy mentioned elsewhere on this page.

 Christian faith and life – my faith is fundamental to who I am, how I think, what I do.
 Journalism was great work – I loved it – but I left in my early 20s because I sensed another calling.
 Most of my professional life has focused on the Christian faith and life.

 Surviving – ‘Surviving’ sounds like advice on ‘how to escape from a shark-infested pool’.
 My leadership was never in a ‘shark-infested pool’, but staying positive is always a challenge.
 I’ve known too many who didn’t ‘survive’.
-Surviving leadership and depression are the subjects leaders have, more than any other, thanked me for addressing at conferences.
+More than any other topic, surviving leadership and depression are the subjects leaders have thanked me for addressing at conferences.

 So, there’s a miscellany of subjects in the writing here.
 That’s deliberate.
 Life offers a miscellany of experiences.
 Perhaps some areas interest you and others don’t.
 Don’t hesitate to pick and choose; read what grabs you and move on from what doesn’t.
 You’re in charge of what you read!